Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Gapeworms (Syngamus trachea) attach themselves to the trachea wall, depriving a bird of oxygen and leaving them “gaping” for air.

-• Sarcocystosis are protozoan parasites that form cysts around a parrot’s respiratory organs before spreading the muscles.
+• Sarcocystosis is a protozoan parasite that forms cysts around the respiratory organs before spreading to the muscles.

-These parasitic infestations are uncommon but can be deadly to parrots.
+These parasitic infestations are uncommon but can be deadly.

 Symptoms